CySpiegel/arcampuslife/README.md

 # arcampuslife
-This was my teams senior design project.
-Our team consisted of 5 people.
+This was our teams senior design project.
+The team consisted of 5 people.
 Three of them were split off into sub teams to create the companion website and backend systems that powers the phone application.
 The other 2 members were on the phone application design team.

 # The Website
 The website https://mstcampus.live